Thursday, 21 April 2016

 Yuan silk, LACMA

-The chuval gul shape may hark back to a somewhat later device which appears to be some of a breed apart among the roundel types.
-It, in fact, reminds more of a cartouche-like form traceable in the various geometric designs which occurred in period architectural decoration.
-It effectively seems the result of overlapped curved and angular shapes.
-In fabrics, although not one most represented design, it appears both as a primary and secondary motif.
-No need to make notice of the geometric rendition of the curve lines with respect to the original.
+The chuval gul shape may hark back to a somewhat later device.
+It, in fact, reminds more of a cartouche-like form traceable also in architectural decoration.
+It looks like the result of overlapped curved and angular shapes.
+In fabrics, although not a frequently represented design, it appears both as a primary and secondary motif.

-The geometrical nature and the substrate of overlapped shapes in its profile will be of some importance in defining also the main interior decoration of the chuval gul, as we will see later.
+The geometric nature and the substrate of overlapped shapes evident in the outline will be of merit in defining also the internal decoration of the chuval gul, as we will see later.

 Chuval gul, Yomud, 19th